2020 Form W-4

 It will take more time for employees to complete this form.
 You should not expect employees to complete this form on their first day of work and in a short amount of time.
 Instead, you might consider sending this form ahead of time and allowing employees ample time to use the IRS Tax Withholding Estimator in order to accurately complete the Form W-4 for payroll set up.

-- It is not required for all employees to complete the revised form, just those new hires and any employees wishing to update withholdings.
+- It is not required for all employees to complete the revised form.
+Employees hired after 2019 and those who need to update their withholdings must use the new Form W-4.